MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### System Reboots

-Changes to some settings require up to 2 reboots of the target domain controller to be applied.
+Changes to some settings require up to 2 reboots of the target domain controller for the new values to take effect.
 This is the case with static port number configurations and settings that are modified through the startup script:

 - [NtdsStaticPort](#ntdsstaticport)